-Every young Learner should be taught constructive visualization: another survival skill we may pick up by osmosis, trial and error or not at all.
-What a miserable education we endure!
+Every young Learner should be taught constructive visualization: another survival skill we may only pick up by osmosis, trial and error or not at all.
+What a miserable education we must endure!

-For example, make a wish list and stick it by your bathroom mirror.
-Note and cross out those desiderata that materialize.
+For example, make a wish list and tape it to your bathroom mirror.
+Note and cross out your desiderata that materialize.
 Refresh your list from time to time.
 Simple visualization.

-Essential skills include Judo and other martial arts that coach how to fall without breaking something.
+Essential skills like Judo and other martial arts should be learned, that coach how to fall without breaking one’s bones.
 Babies should be taught something similar while they are learning to walk.
 The same goes for learning to swim.

-Transcending this nescience is nonetheless half the battle.
+Transcending this nescience is just half the battle.
 Once you visualize your ideals, actualize them.